auth0/docs/articles/native-platforms/android/07-authorization.md

 description: This tutorial will show you how to use the Auth0 authentication API in your Android project to create a custom login screen.
 seo_alias: android
 ---

-This is a simple quickstart that will show you how to use Auth0 to create access roles for your users.
-This way you can authorize or deny content to different users.
+This quickstart will show you how to use Auth0 to create access roles for your users.
+With access roles, you can authorize or deny content to different users based on the level of access they have.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following: